facelessuser/coloraide/docs/src/markdown/gamut.md

 ### MINDE Chroma Reduction

-MINDE chroma reduction is an approach that reduces the chroma in a perceptual color space until the color is within gamut of a targeted color space.
+MINDE chroma reduction is an approach that reduces the chroma in a perceptual color space until the color is within the gamut of a targeted color space.
 As the exact point at which the color will be in gamut is unknown, the chroma is reduced using bisection.
 The color is compared periodically to the the clipped version of the current iteration to see if the ∆E distance between them is below the "just noticeable difference" (JND) defined for the color space.
 If the